pan-sol/pan-sol-data/README.md

 # pan-sol-data
-Genomic data resources from the pan-Solanum genomes project
+Genomic data resources, such as genome assemblies and annotations, from the pan-Solanum genomes project.
+The data is organized by species.